project-meucci/thimm.github.io/docs/Farmerama/39-beginner-farmer-tips-piglet-to-plate-and-small-scale-farmers-feed-the-world.md

 ---
-title: 39: Beginner farmer tips, Piglet to Plate and small-scale farmers feed the world
+title: 39 Beginner Farmer Tips Piglet To Plate And Small Scale Farmers Feed The World
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-10-27)